Skip to Content

 An Efficiency Apartment

 There is some conflicting information online, but in real estate, efficiency apartments are technically just tiny one-bedroom apartments.
-They are not studio apartments because they feature small, separate rooms for the bedroom, living room, and kitchen.

 The Smallest Apartment Available